-DISCO RIOT advocates for justice in the dance community, particularly for BIPOC, LGBTQA+ and otherwise disenfranchised movement artists living the intersections of these experiences.
+DISCO RIOT advocates for justice in the dance community, particularly for BIPOC, LGBTQIA+, disabled, and otherwise excluded movement artists living the intersections of these experiences.
 Opportunities for career advancement, artistic platforms to share work, or simply feel as though one is valued and supported in community are hard to come by in the dance world at large, but especially in San Diego.
 DISCO RIOT unpacks that and provides new ways forward.
 DISCO RIOT is committed in our mission to create opportunities that promote “community, justice, and movement as a form of radical expression.”
 We support local and independent dance artists, and the underrepresented demographics within the dance community and within the context of American society.
 Without creating such opportunities, the San Diego dance scene cannot contribute to the larger arts landscape.
 Our leadership, staff, and collaborators include a mix of artists and allies who strive to make San Diego a better place for dance, so that the public has access to and find themselves reflected in dance experiences that better include and represent the diversity of our region.